mehulagg/gitlab_test/doc/development/documentation/index.md

 1. In the docs project, the pipeline is created and it [skips the test jobs](https://gitlab.com/gitlab-org/gitlab-docs/blob/8d5d5c750c602a835614b02f9db42ead1c4b2f5e/.gitlab-ci.yml#L50-55) to lower the build time.
-1. Once the docs site is built, the HTML files are uploaded as artifacts.
+1. Once the docs site is built, the HTML files are uploaded in a Google Cloud bucket.
-1. A specific Runner tied only to the docs project, runs the Review App job that downloads the artifacts and uses `rsync` to transfer the files over to a location where NGINX serves them.

 The following GitLab features are used among others: